The Overview of this trip will tell you the following information:

 Day 13（June 6th）Flower Lake & Baxi Forest

 We will spend the day searching for birds in different habitats.
 Our morning time will be spent in the mountain with virgin forests at the edge of the plateau provide good habitats for forest birds such as the rare Chinese Grouse, Blue Eared Pheasant, the elusive Sichuan Jay, Three-toed Woodpeckers, Przevalski’s Nuthatch, Plain Laughingthrush (Pere David's Laughingthrush) ,Elliot's Laughingthrush, Snowy-cheeked Laughingthrush (Sukatschev's Laughingthrush) , Sichuan Tit, White-browed Tit Warbler, Crested Tit-Warbler, Dusky Warbler, Slaty-backed Flycatcher.
 In the afternoon, we will visit the productive Flower Lake where we may have a closer observation of the elegant Black-necked Crane.
-We will slowly work on the boardwalk searching for other waterfowls and grassland birds including Bar-headed Geese, Great Crested Grebe, Horned Grebe, Black-necked Grebe, Tufted Duck, Northern Shoveler, Red-crested Pochard, Common Pochard, Ferruginous Duck, Gadwall, Eurasian Teal, Brown-cheeked Rail, Lesser Sand Plover, Citrine Wagtail Oriental Skylark, Little Ringed Plover.
+We will slowly walk on the boardwalk searching for other waterfowls and grassland birds including Bar-headed Goose, Great Crested Grebe, Horned Grebe, Black-necked Grebe, Tufted Duck, Northern Shoveler, Red-crested Pochard, Common Pochard, Ferruginous Duck, Gadwall, Eurasian Teal, Brown-cheeked Rail, Lesser Sand Plover, Citrine Wagtail Oriental Skylark, Little Ringed Plover.
 Some rare species like Whooper Swan and Eurasian Bittern were occasionally spotted from distance.
 On our way back to hotel, we will scan both site in search of grassland birds and predators like the White-rumped Snowfinch, Rufous-necked Snowfinch, Tibetan Lark, Horned Lark, Lammergeier (Bearded Vulture), Himalayan Vulture, Upland Buzzard, Common Kestrel.

 Day 14（June 7th）Ruoergai-Baxi Forest-Chuanzhusi